 Choosing to drop the stove, fuel, and lighter can help you drop a good chunk of weight real fast while still providing you a good variety of foods.

-Cold soaking has some awesome recipes that you can start 30-60 minutes before getting towards camp to allow you to cover more distance and eat faster.
+Cold soaking has some awesome recipes that you can start 30-60 minutes before getting towards the camp to allow you to cover more distance and eat faster.

 Learn Your Food Needs